jitka1997/Lab-NN-project/report.md

 ## Model Configuration

-I trained the models using the notebook from lecture.
-Both models used the LLama architecture with identical hyperparameters:
+I trained the models using the notebook from lecture with these hyperparameters:

 - Hidden size: 128
 - Number of hidden layers: 6
-- Intermediate size: 512ß
+- Intermediate size: 512
 - Attention heads: 8

 I trained both models for 5 epochs.
 After 5 epochs the validation loss started to grow again, so I suspect the model was only getting more overfitted after this.

-## Hypothesis
+## Hypothesis and results

 I chose this paradigm because I expected it could show different performance on the models.
 My hypotheses was that the fiction-trained model (fiction model) would outperform the formal-trained model (formal model) because narrative texts contain a lot of examples of characters performing actions specifically in a form [subject] [verb] [object].
 On the other hand formal or academic text usually use pasive form, in which [subject] is/was [verb]ed by [agent].

-## Results

 The results contradicted my hypothesis: